-1. Remove the cap screws securing the spark arrester assembly to the muffler.
+1. Remove the three cap screws securing the spark arrester.

 2. Using a suitable brush, clean the carbon deposits from the screen taking care not to damage the screen.

 ■ NOTE: If the screen or gasket is damaged in any way, it must be replaced.